zhuorantan/teslausb/README.md

 ## Contributing

 You're welcome to contribute to this repo by submitting pull requests and creating issues.
-For pull requests, please split complex changes into multiple pull requests when feasible, use one commit per pull request, and try to follow the existing code style.
+For pull requests, please split complex changes into multiple pull requests when feasible, and follow the existing code style.

 ## Prerequisites